Hi, I'm Martin Gulis.

 - Automated CI/CD pipelines for Unreal Engine projects using Jenkins (Groovy), improving build efficiency and deployment reliability.

-- Analyzed backend REST API built with .NET (C#) and PostgreSQL database to visualize the data model and understand Azure cloud service integrations.
+- Analyzed backend REST API built with ASP.NET Core (C#) and PostgreSQL database to visualize the data model and understand Azure cloud service integrations.

 - Reviewed Angular frontend (TypeScript, JavaScript, HTML), identifying and resolving issues affecting functionality.